istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 `enableAnalysis` runs in the background, and will keep the status field of a resource up to date with its current validation status.
 Note that this isn't a replacement for `istioctl analyze`:

 - Not all resources have a custom status field (e.g. Kubernetes `namespace` resources), so messages attached to those resources won't show validation messages.
-- `enableAnalysis` only works on Istio versions starting with 1.4, while `istioctl analyze` can be used with older versions.
+- `enableAnalysis` only works on Istio versions starting with 1.5, while `istioctl analyze` can be used with older versions.
 - While it makes it easy to see what's wrong with a particular resource, it's harder to get a holistic view of validation status in the mesh.

 You can enable this feature with:

 {{< text bash >}}
-$ istioctl manifest apply --set values.galley.enableAnalysis=true
+$ istioctl manifest apply --set values.global.istiod.enableAnalysis=true
 {{< /text >}}

 ### Ignoring specific analyzer messages via CLI